My authentic Spanish sangria recipe is the best and easiest sangria recipe that exists. Make sangria the Spanish way with my tips!

 Instructions

-- Wash the oranges and cut off thick pieces of rind before juicing the oranges.
+- Wash the lemons and oranges, then cut off thick pieces of rind.
+Juice the lemons and oranges.

 Nutrition